MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 #### Track an attachment point when its scene object moves

-When your scene object continuously moves through the scene (because it is animated or simulated; this does not apply to scene objects being relocated because of a refit operation!), you should move its attachment point along with it.
+When your scene object continuously moves through the scene (because it is animated or simulated; this does not apply to scene objects being relocated because of a re-fit operation!), you should move its attachment point along with it.

 ```cpp
 void FrozenWorld_Tracking_Move(